Service Trust¶

 Mark workspaces that contain sensitive information:

-When an agent accesses a workspace with contains_secrets = true, the secret taint flag gets set.
-This means any agent working in a corporate workspace that also reads from an untrusted source will trigger approval gates on outbound writes.
+Accessing a workspace with contains_secrets = true sets the secret taint flag.
+Any agent in a corporate workspace that also reads from an untrusted source will hit approval gates on outbound writes.

 Admin Clean Room¶